Reward function compression facilitates goal-dependent reinforcement learning: Results

 \subsection{Computational models leveraging signatures of reward function compression accurately recover human behavior}

 To gain a closer understanding of the latent processes guiding learning and decision-making in our task, we fit a set of candidate models that shared a basic RL architecture \cite{SuttonAndBarto2018}.
 Details about computational modeling methods are provided in the \hyperref[sec:methods]{Methods} section.
 In brief, the value of each stimulus-action pair was updated on each trial through the delta rule \citep{RescorlaAndWagner1972}.
 Actions were selected via a noisy softmax policy \cite{Luce1959}.
 This basic RL component had a learning rate $\alpha$, a learning rate multiplier for negative outcomes $\zeta$, a fixed inverse temperature $\beta$ = 25, and a free noise parameter $\epsilon$.
+We note that this RL component is meant to capture the reward-dependent learning process, with no claim that it maps onto specific underlying neural mechanisms \cite{EcksteinAndCollins2021, Collins2026}; indeed, we expect that this RL component additionally reflects contributions of working memory to learning \cite{Collins2018}.
 All models also included additional mechanisms, such as forgetting and stickiness, which we found to improve fit.
-An additional learning process tracked stimulus-action associations in an outcome-insensitive, habit-like manner \cite{Collins2024}.
+In particular, forgetting proxies RL-WM mixtures that could not be disentangled due to the fixed set-size design of the experiment.
+An additional learning process tracked stimulus-action associations in an outcome-insensitive, habit-like manner \cite{Collins2026}.
 This component had a separate learning rate $\tau$ for outcome-insensitive value estimates, and a parameter $\kappa$ that defined the mixture of outcome-sensitive and outcome-insensitive values the RL learner would take into account.

 This model, in its base form, best captured the overall learning dynamics, but could not support differences between Points and Goals blocks or within-Goal block sub-conditions.
 To remedy this, we expanded the base model with separate free parameters for each condition of interest, one mechanism at a time.
-This resulted in a new family of models where Points trials and each condition of Goals blocks had a specific learning rate, noise parameter, or stickiness bias, etc. Among these, the winning model was the one with separate learning rates $\alpha$ for each type of block (Figure \ref{fig:model_comparison_free_G_params}).
+This resulted in a new family of models where Points trials and each condition of Goals blocks had a specific learning rate, noise parameter, or stickiness bias, etc. Among these, the winning model was the one with separate learning rates $\alpha$ for each type of block (Supplementary Fig. 8).
 In line with previous studies \cite{McDougleEtAl2022}, this result suggests that the value updating process (and not, for instance, the choice selection aspect) was the most negatively impacted by goal-dependent reward attribution.